-USS America (LHA 6) Conducts Flight Operations with Helicopter Sea Combat (HSC) Squadron 25
+USS America (LHA 6) Conducts Flight Operations With Helicopter Sea Combat (HSC) Squadron 25

 EAST CHINA SEA (Aug.
-31, 2022) An MH-60S Sea Hawk helicopter assigned to Helicopter Sea Combat Squadron (HSC) 25, Detachment 6, prepares to land on the flight deck of the forward-deployed amphibious assault carrier USS America (LHA 6), while sailing in the East China Sea, Aug.
+31, 2022) Aviation Boatswain’s Mate (Handling) Airman Leah James, from Mobile, Alabama, assigned to the forward-deployed amphibious assault carrier USS America (LHA 6), observes an MH-60S Sea Hawk helicopter from Helicopter Sea Combat Squadron (HSC) 25, Det.
+6, land on the ship’s flight deck while sailing in the East China Sea, Aug.
 31, 2022.
 America, lead ship of the America Amphibious Ready Group, is operating in the 7th Fleet area of operations to enhance interoperability with allies and partners and serve as a ready-response force to defend peace and stability in the Indo-Pacific region.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Matthew Bakerian)
+(U.S. Navy photo by Mass Communication Specialist 3rd Class Amy Mullins)

 |Date Taken: